Mermade/openapi-gui/README.md

 OpenApi-gui runs entirely client-side using a number of Javascript frameworks including [Vue.JS](https://vuejs.org/), [jQuery](https://jquery.com/) and [Bulma](http://bulma.io/) for CSS.

-To get the app up and running just browse to [the live Heroku version](https://openapi-gui.herokuapp.com), deploy to Heroku using the button below, deploy a clone to GitHub pages, or clone the repo and point a browser at `index.html` or host it yourself - couldn't be simpler.
+To get the app up and running just browse to [the live version on GitHub pages](https://mermade.github.io/openapi-gui), deploy a clone to GitHub pages, deploy to Heroku using the button below, or clone the repo and point a browser at `index.html` or host it yourself - couldn't be simpler.
 More [technical information here](docs/technical.md).

 You only need to `npm install` the Node.js modules if you wish to use the `openapi-gui` embedded web server (i.e. not if you are running your own web-server), otherwise they are only there for PaaS deployments.